Post Updated Nov 2021: What To Put In Your Car Winter Emergency Kit

 This is important if you need to park your car somewhere snowy overnight.

 An ice scraper can clear your windows fast.
-A lightweight and portable car shovel can help you dig out your car in a snow storm, as well as shovel gravel under your wheels to get some traction on icy roads.
+A lightweight and portable car shovel can help you dig out your car in a snowstorm, as well as shovel gravel under your wheels to get some traction on icy roads.

 Washington State Department of Transportation actually requires you to carry chains in your car from Nov 1 and April 1 on specified routes.

 Being prepared with chains in your car can help prevent accidents and keep roadways clear and safe for all drivers.
+Also, make sure you’ve got a spare tire tucked in the back on your trunk!
+A lot of vehicles have them on the underside of your trunk.
+Double check!

 9. Tire Jack + Lug Wrench